IntrepidPursuits/static-analysis-gradle-plugin/README.md

 To run pmd, use the command `./gradlew pmd`.

 To run SpotBugs, use the command `./gradlew spotBugs${buildVariant}`.
 By default, this produces a html result.
-You can change it to produce a xml report instead by adding `spotBugsXml` flag (FindBugs can only produce one type of report at a time).
+You can change it to produce a xml report instead by adding `spotBugsXml` flag (SpotBugs can only produce one type of report at a time).
 ex: `./gradlew spotBugsDebug -PspotBugsXml`

 Android Lint can be run using the standard `./gradlew lint${buildVariant}`